 Look into ABC Printables and Worksheets

-ABC printables and worksheets are another easy to way to help your child learn their letters.
-You can enlarge WordArt letters and print your own or snag ABC templates from a variety of free website.
+ABC printables and worksheets are another easy to way to help your child learn their letters, like find the letter worksheets.
+You can enlarge WordArt letters and print your own or snag ABC templates and free printables from a variety of websites.
 Check out these great ones from Education.com!

 Download Toddler-Friendly ABC learning Apps

 When it comes to teaching your preschooler the alphabet, technology is here to help.
 There are so many interactive apps that can help provide extra learning opportunities for your toddler when learning the ABC’s.

 Here are a few wonderful ones to check out that are geared towards toddlers and preschoolers!
 These are a great tool for young learners when you incorporate them with other techniques.
 Older siblings will enjoy helping them master these apps, too.